-The Corporation currently has one woman (17%) that serves on the Board and one woman (17%) in an executive officer position.
+The Corporation currently has no women (0%) that serve on the Board and one woman (25%) in an executive officer position.

 INTEREST OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED UPON

 To the knowledge of the Board and management of the Corporation, no director or executive officer of the Corporation or anyone who has held office as such since the beginning of the last financial year of the Corporation nor any proposed nominee for election as a director of the Corporation or of any associate or affiliate of any of the foregoing has a material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in any matter to be acted on at the Meeting.